Preprocessing Among the Infalling Galaxy Population of EDisCS Clusters: LDP Spectroscopic Data

 We obtained the LDP data during two observing runs, from $7$--$9$~February 2008 and $27$--$30$~March 2009 (Table~2).
 Slit dimensions are $1\arcsec\times0.8\arcsec$, compared to $1\arcsec\times1.6\arcsec$ for the bulk of the PRIMUS survey \citep{Coil11}; this choice allows the placing of $\approx1800$--$2800$ slits per mask.
 We chose exposure times of $64\times60$~s per mask and used nod-and-shuffle mode to improve sky subtraction.

-We observed each field with two masks, except Cl$1232$-$1250$, which was observed with three masks.
-Portions of each field are masked out due to the presence of bright stars.
-The FOV covers $\sim0.2$ square degrees around each cluster, corresponding to cluster-centric distances of $\sim6$--$8$~Mpc.
-Because each mask in a given field has a different center, the final footprint for each field has a non-regular shape.
+We observed each field with two masks, except Cl$1232$--$1250$, which was observed with three masks.
+Portions of each field are masked out owing to the presence of bright stars.
+The FOV covers $\sim0.2$ square degrees around each cluster, corresponding to clustercentric distances of $\sim6$--$8$~Mpc.
+Because each mask in a given field has a different center, the final footprint for each field has a nonregular shape.

-There are $1$--$2\times10^4$ sources in our WFI catalog within each LDP footprint.
-Of these, we target $\approx3000$--$5000$ objects per field with the LDP ($\approx 20\%$ of potential targets, although the percentage ranges among the fields from $15$ to $40\%$).
+There are $(1$--$2)\times10^4$ sources in our WFI catalog within each LDP footprint.
+Of these, we target $\approx3000$--$5000$ objects per field with the LDP ($\approx 20\%$ of potential targets, although the percentage ranges among the fields from $15\%$ to $40\%$).
 Galaxies are targeted depending on their $R$-band magnitude relative to the brightest cluster galaxy (BCG).
 Priority $\#1$ targets have $R_{\rm AUTO,BCG}-1<R_{\rm AUTO}\ltsim23$.
 After targeting those, additional slits (priority $\#2$) are placed on sources with $19\ltsim R_{\rm AUTO}<R_{\rm AUTO,BCG}-1$.
 In cases where the $R_{\rm BCG,AUTO}<20$, there are no priority $\#2$ targets.
 Finally, we place slits on any galaxies that do meet these criteria but are capable of being targeted in that mask; these ``filler" slits are $\sim 10\%$ of the total.
-The $R$-band ranges of non-filler targets per field appear in Table~3.
+The $R$-band ranges of nonfiller targets per field appear in Table~3.

 The mean separation between adjacent slits for an individual mask is $\approx20\arcsec$, with a minimum separation of $10\arcsec$.
 However, multiplexing done with multiple masks per field increases the sampling density, with a mean separation of $\approx15\arcsec$ and $15$--$20\%$ of slits separated by $<10\arcsec$ (with the closest pairs $\approx 1\arcsec$ apart).